Getting started

 Install

-Add the package from npm (or your registry of choice).
+Add the package from your registry of choice.

 Wrap childrenin your root layout.
 In development you'll see a small RSC pill in the corner; click it to toggle highlights and open the component list.